+Traditionally, Medicare benefit payments comprise the largest single source of sequestered funds in a given mandatory sequestration order, as shown in Figure 1.
+Under the FY2022 BCA mandatory sequester order (excluding the impact of the CARES Act, as amended, sequestration suspension and reduction limits), the estimated \$835.4 billion in Medicare benefit payments subject to sequestration (not including administration) were expected to represent about 87% of all Medicare and non-Medicare resources available to be sequestered.
+Of the funds expected to be sequestered, the estimated Medicare benefit sequestration amounts of \$16.7 billion were expected to account for about 69% of the combined mandatory defense and nondefense sequestered funds.

-Traditionally, Medicare benefit payments comprise the largest single source of sequestered funds in a given mandatory sequestration order.
-In FY2021, Medicare benefit payments are estimated to account for the largest share of sequestrable budget authority and sequestered funds since the first BCA sequestration order was issued for FY2013, as shown in Figure 1.65 (For FY2020, this figure provides percentages based on the FY2020 sequestration order and does not reflect the CARES Act, as amended, May 2020 through March 2021 suspension of sequestration, CBO estimated the original CARES Act May 2020 through December 2020 suspension would increase Medicare outlays by \$4 billion in each of FY2020 and FY2021-for a total increase of \$8 billion but did not provide a separate estimate for the Consolidated Appropriations Act, 2021, extension through March 2021.66)
+The Congressional Budget Office (CBO) estimated that the original CARES Act May 2020 through December 2020 suspension would increase Medicare outlays by \$4 billion in each of FY2020 and FY2021-for a total increase of \$8 billion-but did not provide a separate estimate for the Consolidated Appropriations Act, 2021, extension through March 2021.68 CBO projected